kpoeppel/jax_trainer/README.md

 ### Model

 The `model` section configures the model.
-The following options are available:

-- `name`: Path to the model class.
-The path is relative to the current working directory.
-- `hparams` (optional): Hyperparameters of the model.
-These are passed to the model constructor.
-This is optional and can be omitted if the model does not require any hyperparameters.
+It is a object of the config class corresponding to the model class that should be used.
+The model class should implement BaseModelNNX or BaseModelLinen interfaces and register its config via `compoconf`'s `register`.

 ### Optimizer